ralidimitrova/DS4A_team27/README.md

 ## DS4A_team27

+this test repo will eventually be the final repo for the capstone project.

-test - `pull` from GitHub to Google Colab
+*test - pull from GitHub to Google Colab*